San Francisco Invokes Supreme Court’s Bureaucracy-Weakening Ruling in Lawsuit Against EPA

 0:00

 The city is arguing that Environmental Protection Agency (EPA) officials misinterpreted a provision of the federal Clean Water Act of 1972 when they issued a discharge permit.
-In issuing the permit, the officials deviated from the framework of the statute so much that they revived the old regulatory approach the law replaced, the city says.
+In issuing the permit, the officials deviated from the framework of the statute so much that they revived the old regulatory approach that the law had replaced, according to the city.

 The Loper Bright ruling is expected to be widely cited in lawsuits challenging federal regulations.
-It is also expected to make it more difficult for government officials to generate new regulations.
+It’s also expected to make it more difficult for government officials to generate new regulations.

 The issue in the case, known as City and County of San Francisco v.
 EPA, is whether the agency is allowed to impose vague limitations on how much pollution may be present in wastewater discharged by water utilities.

 The Supreme Court granted the city’s petition without comment on May 28.
-Oral arguments in the case have not yet been scheduled but are expected to take place at some point during the court’s new term, which begins in October.
+Oral arguments in the case haven’t yet been scheduled but are expected to take place at some point during the court’s new term, which begins in October.

-In its petition filed Jan.
-8, San Francisco stated that the discharge permits the EPA issues order cities not to pollute water bodies “too much” but don’t provide a specific limitation.
+In its petition filed on Jan.
+8, San Francisco stated that the discharge permits issued by the EPA order tells cities not to pollute water bodies “too much,” but don’t provide a specific limitation.

-The city said its most recent permit is one of many issued across the country that failed to notify the permit holders what they must do to comply with the Clean Water Act.
+According to the city, its most recent permit is one of many issued across the country that failed to notify the permit holders about what they must do to comply with the Clean Water Act.

 In July 2023, a divided U.S. Court of Appeals for the Ninth Circuit rejected San Francisco’s appeal and affirmed the EPA’s power to specify generic limits or “general narrative prohibitions” on discharges under the Clean Water Act.